lausek/lovm2/book/src/concepts/types.md

 ## Conversion

-The `Cast` instruction is able to convert data according to the following rules:
+The `Conv` instruction is able to convert data according to the following rules:

 |from / to| Nil | Bool | Int | Float | String | List | Dict | Ref |
 |:-----:|:---:|:----:|:---:|:-----:|:------:|:----:|:----:|:---:|